-Pain that occurs after surgery is an important issue.
-Before the surgery took place, you hopefully discussed with your surgeon about how much pain you should expect and how it will be managed.
+Pain that occurs after surgery is an important concern.
+Before your surgery took place, you may have discussed with your surgeon about how much pain you should expect and how it will be managed.

 There are many types of pain medicines.
-Depending on the surgery and your overall health, you may receive a single medication or a combination of medications.
+Depending on the surgery and your overall health, you may receive a single medicine or a combination of medicines.

-Studies show that patients who use pain medication after surgery to control their pain often end up using fewer painkillers overall than those who avoid pain medication.
+Studies show that patients who use pain medicine after surgery to control pain often use fewer pain medicines than those who try to avoid pain medicine.

-As a result, your job as a patient is to tell your doctors and nurses when you are having pain and if the medicines you are receiving control your pain.
-While the nurses and doctors around you will always be busy, do not worry about bothering them.
-In the end, only you can decide which type of pain relief works best.
+Your job as a patient is to tell your doctors and nurses when you are having pain and if the medicines you are receiving control your pain.
+Doctors and nurses will always be busy, but do not worry about bothering them.
+Speak up.
+In the end, your are the one who is in control of your pain.

 Right after surgery, you may receive pain medicines directly into your veins through an intravenous line (IV).
-This line runs through a pump that will be set to give you a certain amount of pain medicine.
+This line runs through a pump.
+The pump is set to give you a certain amount of pain medicine.

 Often, you can push a button to give yourself more pain relief when you need it.
 This is called patient controlled anesthesia (PCA) because you are the one who manages how much extra medicine you receive.
-However, it is programmed so you cannot give yourself too much.
+It is programmed so you cannot give yourself too much.

-Epidural pain medicines are delivered through a soft tube (catheter) that is inserted into your back into the small space just outside the spinal cord.
+Epidural pain medicines are delivered through a soft tube (catheter).
+The tube is inserted into your back into the small space just outside the spinal cord.
 The pain medicine can be given to you continuously or in small doses through the tube.

-You may come back from surgery with this catheter already in place.
-Or a specialist physician or anesthesiologist will insert the catheter into your lower back while you lay on your side in your bed.
+You may come out of surgery with this catheter already in place.
+Or a doctor inserts the catheter into your lower back while you lay on your side in the hospital bed.

-Narcotic pain pills taken by mouth or shots given into your muscle may provide enough pain relief.
-You may have pills or shots right away after surgery.
-More often, you will receive this medicine when you no longer need epidural or continuous IV medicine.
+Narcotic pain medicine taken as pills or given as a shot may provide enough pain relief.
+You may receive this medicine right away after surgery.
+More often, you receive it when you no longer need epidural or continuous IV medicine.

 Ways you receive pills or shots include:

-Most pills or shots will provide relief for 4 - 6 hours, or more.
+Most pills or shots provide relief for 4 to 6 hours or longer.
 If the medicines do not manage your pain well enough, ask your health care provider about:

 Postoperative pain relief

 Sherwood ER, Williams CG, Prough DS.
 Anesthesiology principles, pain management, and conscious sedation.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 18.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 16.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.